Skip to content

 “That’s the one problem I’m having,” she told Mark, as they snuggled for a moment.
 “Between you and all the calls I’ve had to make this week, I haven’t been getting a lot of sleep.”

-“Well, we did decide I’d spend the night,” Mark said, as he slipped out of his jacket.
+“Well, we decided I’d spend the night,” Mark said, as he slipped out of his jacket.
 “And, truth be told, it has not been an easy week.”

 Sharon nodded.
 Several U.S. embassies had been vandalized that day, with the Berlin embassy getting the worst damage of all.
 If Mark hadn’t been working so hard on his education initiatives, which were coming up for a vote soon, he might have been more worried.
 Either way, the two went to bed and fell asleep almost immediately.